 The entire thing was sketchy to Cadence.
 But that was the way the dominoes fell.

 The aforementioned lesser sentencing was imposed on all executives of the Romano Family, and this included house arrest that would initially be implemented by Ophiuchian agents aided by the city’s police.

 The Twin Cities police force was undergoing a power shift.
 Police Comissario Vincente Giustizia who was confirmed to be an ELPIS leader had disappeared from the city alongside a number of the policemen and policewomen serving under him.
-It took less than a week for the mayor to select a replacement, and—as suspected—they were both in the Romano Family’s back pocket.
+It took less than a week for the temporary mayor to select a replacement, and—as suspected—they were both in the Romano Family’s back pocket.